Robert Frost in the Petri Dish

 Frost was the son of a hard-drinking, atheist father.
 His mother was a follower of Emanuel Swedenborg (1688–1772), a Swedish scientist who later devoted himself to religion—and the free spirit of inquiry.
 Although most of us associate Frost with New England, he spent much of his childhood in California.
 When he was 11, his father died and his mother moved the family to Massachusetts.
 After high school he attended both Dartmouth and Harvard, but never graduated.
 On his way to becoming a successful poet, he worked in a factory, raised chickens, cared for his orchards, taught high school, married, and had six children.
 As he became better known as a writer, he taught at Amherst College and, in the summers, at the Breadloaf School of English of Middlebury College.

 Throughout his life, Frost was drawn to science.
 As a boy, he sold magazine subscriptions to earn a telescope.
 He subscribed to Scientific American.
 When he taught at Amherst, he knew Nobelist Niels Bohr and wrote a poem (“For Once, Then Something”) about his atomic wave and particle theories.
 He was profoundly interested in atomic structure and wrote some minor poems about that as well (“The Secret Sits” and “Version”).
-He found Darwin’s writing on evolution fascinating—scholar Robert Faggen wrote a book about his interest in it (Robert Frost and the Challenge of Darwin, University of Michigan Press, 2001).
+He found Darwin’s writing on evolution fascinating—it's chronicled in the academic book Robert Frost and the Challenge of Darwin (2001).

 Some say the world will end in fire,